Find Schools

 • Install dies, cutters, and extensions to screeds onto machines, using hand tools.

-What Every Paving, Surfacing & Tamping Equipment Operator Should Know
+What a Paving, Surfacing & Tamping Equipment Operator Should Know

-These are the skills Paving, Surfacing, and Tamping Equipment Operators say are the most useful in their careers:
+Below is a list of the skills most Paving, Surfacing, and Tamping Equipment Operators say are important on the job.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.